HandyyWeb/file-rename/README.md

 Example :

     Andy@LAPTOP-SF4N0MOO MINGW64 ~/Desktop/Some project/Own-project/nodejs-projects/file-rename-cli/test (main)
-    $ rename -c document.html // Do the samer thing as the command rename test document.html
+    $ rename -c document.html // Do the same thing as the previous command

 # Other libraries